Optimal post-selection inference for sparse signals: a nonparametric empirical-Bayes approach

 \subsection{Influence of the selection mechanism on the spending function}

-We observe from Eq.\eqref{eq:objectivefun} that calculating the optimal spending function requires knowing two parts of the overall Bayesian model: the truncated sampling model $f_S(y ; \theta)$ and the marginal density of selected signals $m_S(y)$.
+We observe from Eq.\eqref{eq:objectivefun} that calculating the optimal spending function requires knowing two parts of the overall model: the truncated sampling model $f_S(y ; \theta)$ and the marginal density of selected signals $m_S(y)$.
 As we shall see, this marginal density depends both on the prior $\pi(\theta)$ as well as the specific mechanism by which selection occurs.

 A very useful distinction between two different types of selection mechanisms---joint selection versus conditional selection---was drawn by \cite{saBayes}.
 This distinction is best explained by example.
 To understand joint selection, imagine a genomics study that seeks to understand the differences in gene expression across two experimental conditions.
 Suppose the data arise as follows.
 For each gene $i = 1, \ldots, N$: (i) draw $\theta_i \sim \pi(\theta)$, representing a true effect size for gene $i$; (ii) observe data $y_i \sim N(\theta_i, 1)$, representing the observed effect size for gene $i$, (iii) select the $(y_i, \theta_i)$ pairs where $y_i \in S$ (e.g.~$|y_i| > 2$), and perform inference only for those selected $\theta_i$'s.
-Under such a scenario, $y$ and $\theta$ have the joint distribution where $\pr(S) = \int \int_S f(y; \theta) \pi(\theta) \dee y \dee \theta$ is the marginal probability of selection.
-In this case, the marginal density of selected signals is proportional to the ordinary marginal density $m(y)=\int f(y;\theta)\pi(\theta) \dee \theta$, truncated to $S$: We use the term ``joint selection'' rather than Yekutieli's term ``random parameter selection'' to describe such a setting, to emphasize that the selection mechanism applies to $(y_i, \theta_i)$ pairs jointly.
+Under such a scenario, the selected $y$ and $\theta$ have the joint distribution